 Chinese President Xi Jinping shakes hands with U.S. President Donald Trump before a bilateral meeting during the G-20 Summit on June 29, 2019, in Osaka, Japan.
 Trump tweeted on Aug.
 1 that the United States plans to impose an additional 10 percent tariff starting Sept.
 1 on $300 billion in Chinese exports.

 U.S. President Donald Trump tweeted on Aug.
 1 that the United States plans to impose a 10 percent tariff starting Sept.
 1 on the remaining $300 billion in Chinese exports.
 He argued that China has fallen short of its pledges to increase agricultural purchases and curb fentanyl sales to the United States.
-Trump tried to frame the tariff move in positive terms, calling it a "small" tariff (compared with his earlier threat to impose a 25 percent tariff), and said that he looks forward to a "positive dialogue with China" after "constructive" U.S.-China trade negotiations in Shanghai earlier in the week.
+Trump tried to frame the tariff move in positive terms, calling it a "small" tariff (compared to his earlier threat to impose a 25 percent tariff), and said that he looks forward to a "positive dialogue with China" following "constructive" U.S.-China trade negotiations in Shanghai earlier in the week....

 TO READ THE FULL ARTICLE